KMochama/Nairobi_Properties/README.md

 ##  Project Overview

-This project predicts house prices in Nairobi based on property features such as location, size, number of bedrooms, and amenities.
+This project predicts house prices in Nairobi using features such as location, size, number of bedrooms, and amenities.
 The system includes:

 - **Web scraper** for collecting property listings from Property24.co.ke
 - **Data cleaning pipeline** removing outliers and standardizing formats